 I use this balm for several purposes but the most important is for my throat.
 A few years ago I got a terrible bug that gave me a painful sore throat among other things.
 After I recovered, I kept getting a hint that that illness was trying to make a comeback.

+You know how you get that panicky feeling that you’re about to get sick.
+I will do anything to keep an illness from coming on.
 I started applying Shield directly to my throat where I could feel the pain.
 It was typically on one side or the other.
 I used the blend straight and did experience a burning sensation on my skin.
 I don’t recommend you try this.

 This was when I decided to make a balm so that I had the topical application ready to go anytime I felt the pain coming on.